AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### List all courses, learning programs, job aids, and certifications

-Retrieve the details of all learning objects in which the learner is enrolled, has completed, or has been enabled by the administrator.
+Retrieve the details of all Learning Objects in which the learner is enrolled, has completed, or has been enabled by the administrator.

 ```
 GET https://learningmanager.adobe.com/primeapi/v2/learningObjects